Metal Slug 3: Reception

 GameSpot's Ryan Davis scored both the Xbox and the Xbox 360 versions 7.5 out of 10.
 Of the Xbox version, he praised most aspects of the game, but criticized the excessive difficulty: "The fundamentals of Metal Slug 3 are all really excellent.
 You'll be hard-pressed to find another 2D side-scroller with such detailed environments and smooth animation, and the gameplay is the dictionary definition of frenetic.
 So, with all this going for it, it's a real shame that the brutal continue system introduced in the game's conversion to the Xbox makes the game overly uncompromising.
 If you are prone to throwing controllers out of frustration, you may want to approach Metal Slug 3 with caution".
 Of the Xbox 360 version, he argued that the game itself was excellent, but it was a somewhat dated experience: "Ultimately, the things that might prevent you from enjoying Metal Slug 3, such as the number of times it's been released on other systems, its relative price point, and the lack of extras, are peripheral to the experience itself.
 If these things don't concern you, then you'll have a blast".

 Eurogamer's Spanner Spencer scored the Xbox version 7 out of 10.
 He praised the original game, but as an Xbox game, he found it somewhat wanting: "So short, so sweet.
 Two-player spins it out for a while, and there are Hard and Very Hard modes, but at £15 if you shop around Metal Slug 3 arguably transcends the usual rental recommendation.
 No lie, you'll finish the lot in a day.
 You can try and collect all the extras (Japanese radish and Chinese cabbage are all there for the taking), but there's no getting away from the fact that there's not enough in here to warrant shelling out full whack, no matter how perfect a slice of arcade action it may be".
 Patrick Garratt were more impressed with the Xbox 360 version, which he scored 9 out of 10, writing: "What's really fascinating here is the fact that a vaguely ageing title appears to have found its niche market on a modern console - this is Metal Slug 3's ideal home, and you'd be a fool not to make it welcome in yours".

 GameSpy's Darryl Vassar scored the Xbox version 4 out of 5, arguing that "while each of the individual parts of Metal Slug 3 are unremarkable, they come together in a way that is greater than their sum.
 Metal Slug 3 is a fantastic game -- it's easy to pick up and play, has great character and depth, and is even better with a friend.
 There's a reason SNK has so many diehard fans, and this game should bring a few more into the fold".

 Commercial performance

-In Japan, Game Machine listed Metal Slug 3 on their May 1, 2000 issue as being the third most-successful arcade game of the month.
+In Japan, Game Machine listed Metal Slug 3 as the third most successful arcade game of April 2000.